timtadh/hackthology/hackthology/content/blog/lexmachine.md

 If all tokens were regular (that is specifiable by a regular expression) then the full implementation of the lexer could be generated from the regular expressions for each of the tokens.
-Since the `dot` language contains at least one token which is non-regular special consideration needs to be taken.
+Since the `dot` language contains at least one token which is non-regular, special consideration needs to be taken.

 This turns out to be a fairly common situation in lexer implementation.
-For instance, if you want to support c-style comments such as `/* comment */` which support properly nested comments `/* asdf /* asdf */ asdf*/` then the comment token will not longer be regular.
+For instance, if you want to support c-style comments such as `/* comment */` which support properly nested comments `/* asdf /* asdf */ asdf*/` then the comment token will no longer be regular.
 Furthermore, many languages (such as C) require collaboration between the parser and lexer to properly identify whether symbols should be variable names or type names.
 This can also introduce a degree of non-regularity.